 When I, Stephanie Carmody, first started working at the Elephant Listening Project, I was amazed at how tight-knit everyone seemed to be despite constantly traveling for field work.
 ELP is a large family, with 5 full time team members, 9 undergraduate analysts, and 6 outreach members.
 Our Ithaca office ranges from extremely busy, with more people than chairs in a room, to only a handful of workers at a time.
 This last month has been hectic with most of our members abroad, leaving our Ithaca office quieter.
 ELP is global with ongoing research projects throughout the year in areas like the Dzanga Bai and Congo.
 However, when a member returns, there is always a rush of excitement and catching-up to do.
-Thus, shouts of “Daniela’s back!” were heard throughout the office at the arrival of one of our recent travelers.
+Thus, shouts of “Daniela’s back!” were heard throughout the office at the arrival of one of our recent travelers, just back from a National Geographic supported field season in Central African Republic.
 Postdoctoral Research Associate Daniela Hedwig has been part of the ELP family since 2016 and has contributed largely to our understanding of forest elephant bioacoustics and the functions of their characteristic vocalizations.
 Though Daniela was interviewed last year (interview found here: https://medium.com/elp-rumbles/daniela-hedwig-on-her-work-in-dzanga-bai-39fd948653b2) , her arrival from the Bai necessitated some catching-up!

 The interview was conducted in person, with an audio recording which was translated later into the following dialogue:

 Stephanie Carmody (SC): In a previous interview with Gabi Himmel here at ELP, you described Dzanga Bai, where you do much of your research, as being one of the most magical places you’ve ever been; I was curious — what about the Bai makes it so magical?